Best Butyrate Supplement

 Now, higher doses tend to correspond with larger capsules, and that's certainly true of BodyBio's butyrate.
 A single capsule measures approximately an inch long, making it the largest capsule on our list.
 The size difference compared to our other recommendations isn't drastic, but people who have difficulty swallowing pills are likely to notice it.

 On the plus side, BodyBio’s cal/mag butyrate is vegan.
-Granted, vegetarians and vegans are probably the least needful populations when it comes to butyric acid production, seeing as they tend to consume the most fiber, but BodyBio's vegan-friendliness is still something we appreciate.
+Granted, vegetarians and vegans may be less in need when it comes to butyric acid production, seeing as they tend to consume the most fiber, but BodyBio's vegan-friendliness is still something we appreciate.

 By the way, BodyBio's butyrate is available in a sodium alternative, too.
 We don't recommend it as part of our top recommendation since it contains a somewhat hefty 313.3mg dose of sodium, which is not only more than twice as much as we've seen in other sodium butyrate supplements but also enough to push a lot of users over the 2,300mg/day FDA-recommended threshold.
 However, if you're someone who doesn't get enough sodium in your diet, BodyBio Sodium Butyrate may be a viable option for you.